Edgardlr360/C/PIA/README.md

 5: documentation 2 (The info it´s very good, the video explains and shows the program)

 CF: 12 pts

-Link to video explanation of the program: https://youtu.be/agP0oqd02ig

 This a program that stores the information of the films that are screened in the different theaters.
 The cinema has 3 rooms, there are 2 different hours in each room (4:00 pm and 6:00 pm) and it will have an interactive menu.
 The program will define the data structures (struct) necessary to store the information about the films: film title, start time and rooms where it is projected, classification (A, B, and C).